-16. Notwithstanding the provisions of The Town and Country Planning (General Permitted Development) (England) Order 1995 (as amended by The Town and Country Planning (General Permitted Development) Order 2015), or any Order revoking or re-enacting or amending that Order with or without modification, no development within Schedule 2 Part 1, Classes A-E shall take place on the dwelling house(s) hereby permitted or within their curtilages unless a further planning permission has first been granted on application to the Local Planning Authority.
+13. Notwithstanding the provisions of The Town and Country Planning (General Permitted Development) (England) Order 1995 (as amended by The Town and Country Planning (General Permitted Development) Order 2015), or any Order revoking or reenacting or amending that Order with or without modification, no development within Schedule 2 Part 1, Classes A-E or Part 2, Class A shall take place on the dwelling house hereby permitted or within its curtilage.

-Reason:- In the interests of the amenity of the area and to enable the Local Planning Authority to consider individually whether planning permission should be granted for additions, extensions or enlargements, in accordance with Policy EQ6 of the High Peak Local Plan Policies 2016 and the National Planning Policy Framework
+Reason:- In the interests of the amenity of the area and to enable the Local Planning Authority to consider individually whether planning permission should be granted for additions, extensions or enlargements, in accordance with Policies EQ4 and EQ6 of the High Peak

+Local Plan 2016 and the National Planning Policy Framework.